Unable to Locate Complete Label

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the corn germ meal and soybean meal, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the corn germ meal and soybean meal, this looks like the profile of a kibble containing a limited amount of meat.

-Shep Dog Food is a plant-based kibble using a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Shep is a grain-inclusive dry dog food using a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.

 A Final Word